Subha0207/Capstone_Project/README.md

 ## Overview

 Welcome to the Pizza Web App!
-This application allows users to enjoy a delightful pizza experience with a Flutter web frontend, C# Web API backend, and SQL database.
+This application allows users to enjoy a delightful pizza experience with a HTML,CSS,JS web frontend, C# Web API backend, and SQL database.
 The app is deployed on Azure and features a seamless user experience with automated location detection, customizable filters, and recommendations.
 Admins can manage the app's inventory and track orders with ease.

 ## Unique Features